-For me the decision to move to abroad was a no brainer, but it didn’t happen overnight.
+For me, the decision to move to abroad was a no-brainer, but it didn’t happen overnight.
 In November 2008 left a great job in a large UK theatre to work a winter season in Austria as a chalet host.
-Even though it was possibly one of the hardest (and most badly paid) jobs I’d ever had, I discovered that going back to UK was not what I wanted, so I planned my onward travel with what little money I had left.
-For the few years that followed, in what I named my “mid mid-life crisis”, I qualified as a ski and snowboard instructor and spent my time travelling across the hemispheres following the winter.
+Even though it was possibly one of the hardest (and most badly paid) jobs I’d ever had, I discovered that going back to the UK was not what I wanted, so I planned my onward travel with what little money I had left.
+For the few years that followed, in what I named my “mid-mid-life crisis”, I qualified as a ski and snowboard instructor and spent my time travelling across the hemispheres following the winter.
 Between each season I’d spend a few weeks back at home in the UK, but apart from seeing my family, each time it felt less and less like it was MY home, where I was supposed to be.

 Whilst moving to a new country is incredibly exciting, it’s not one big holiday like some people think it is.
 Whilst we love living in Austria, here are some of the highs and lows that we’ve experienced moving to a foreign country:

 1. Language Barriers

 My German has improved tenfold since we moved here four years ago.
 Sometimes I do find myself in situations, especially when people have really strong accents, where I just get lost.
 It can also be quite tiring being completely surrounded by a language that is not your own, as even if you understand it, you’ll usually be concentrating hard all the time to make sure you’ve followed everything.

 2. You Will Always Be A Foreigner